andrewheiss/SublimeStataEnhanced/README.md

 ## Known issues

-* Using the build system doesn't work on files with spaces in their names.
-The filename needs to be quoted, but there are too many nested quotes in the `osascript` command and I didn't take the time to figure out how to have everything nested properly.
-That needs to get fixed someday :)
 * This package is hardcoded to use StataSE.
 If your version of Stata in `/Applications/` is named something else ("Stata", "StataMP", "StataIC", etc.), you'll need to change the name from "StataSE" in two places:
 	* `Stata.sublime-build`
 	* `text_2_stata.py`